coreos/fleet/Documentation/architecture.md

 ### User-facing Objects

-#### Requests

-There is currently one type of request object: the (poorly-named) JobRequest.
-This represents a set of JobPayloads a user wishes to be loaded into a cluster.

 #### Jobs and Payloads

 A JobPayload represents a single systemd service or socket.
 Once a JobPayload is pushed to the cluster, it is immutable.
 A JobPayload must be destroyed and re-submitted for any modifications to be made.